Free Investor Guide

 Landlords should budget for preventative measures like pest control and property inspections.
 Spraying for pests around the perimeter of your property or in the event of a pest invasion.
 As well as home inspections in case of mold or other health hazards.

 Rentals experience a lot of wear and tear, especially when it comes to paint and floors.
 Carpet takes the most damage and should be professionally cleaned at least once a year.
 A fresh coat of paint can go a long way, especially between each tenant.

 One of the biggest out-of-pocket expenses when owning investment property is cleaning costs in between renters.
 While a lease agreement may require the tenant to thoroughly clean the rental prior to moving out, it’s almost never clean enough for a new tenant to move in.

 A tenant’s security deposit may be used to pay for all or part of a professional cleaning service.
 However, your rental property expenses list may end up being almost as long as this article.
 Landlords often pay out-of-pocket to cover all the expenses associated with a change in tenants.
 Thus, the importance of finding quality, long-term tenants.

 Ideally, if you’re doing routine maintenance checks, it’s less likely for landlords to experience emergency maintenance.
 Regardless, landlords must account for unexpected costs like a broken furnace or A/C, a pipe burst, or sewer line issues.
 Emergency maintenance typically needs to be handled as soon as possible per tenant rights.

 Tenants Have Responsibilities Too

-While property owners are responsible for most maintenance, tenants still have expectations to adhere to.
+While property owners are responsible for most maintenance, tenants still have expectations they must adhere to.
 Tenants should be keeping the rental clean, disposing of trash properly and avoid any damage to the property, if possible.